-Figure 22.
-Engagement ratings for different content display methods
+Figure 24.
+Immersion ratings for different methods

-The graph for the assessment of the sense of realism shows that the two- and three-dimensional distributions of method scores are very similar (Figure 23).
-The most notable method is the beheading method, which has the most stable distribution of estimates, albeit in the lowest range of estimates.
-This method has the lowest mean realism (10.11).
-This can be explained by the absence of a consistent transformation, which has a noticeably large impact on the perception of realism.
-The video method scores best in this category, where the realised change in viewing positions is consistent and immediate.
+The graph for the assessment of the sense of realism shows that the two- and three-dimensional distributions of method scores are very similar (Fig. 25).
+The most notable method is the clipping method, which has the most stable distribution of estimates, albeit in the lowest range of estimates.
+This method has the lowest average realism score (10.11).
+This can be explained by the absence of a coherent transition, which has a noticeably large impact on the perception of realism.
+The sequential transition method scores best in this category.
+The implemented transition between viewing positions is coherent and seamless.